Author: Amy Leigh Strickland

 I was loaned this book by a good friend of mines, I in return handed him Dark Descendants.
-Needless to say, but I am, he loved the other book.
-This one, left me lukewarm and while it was a good read it too some time getting there.
+Needless to say, he loved the other book, as I knew he would.
+The Pantheon, left me lukewarm, and while it was a good read it too some time getting there.
 The characters were kind of one sided and made their reincarnated selves obvious to the readers but somehow they were oblivious to these trends and reoccurring similarities.

 It started off confusing if anything, so many characters and brief descriptions it was hard to keep everyone in order while reading.
 It was a good read, all the drama of the gods really do fit well with the hierarchy and drama of high school.
 Having it placed in and around my hometown is interesting but the author didn’t utilize the details to really make lay it out to the reader.